 The game starts with the players making a line shoulder-to-shoulder along the sideline.
 The coach should be 15-20 yards away, facing away from the players.
 When the coach shouts ‘yellow,’ the players should slowly dribble the ball towards the coach.
 After some seconds, the coach calls ‘green,’ signaling the players to dribble fast.
 Lastly, the coach shouts ‘red’ as a sign for the players to freeze.
 After shouting red, the coach should turn and be on the lookout for players who are still moving.
 Any player who is caught has to go back to the starting point.
 The game ends when most of the players reach the other sideline successfully.

 Soccer is a team game.
 Keeping possession of the ball is essential to scoring and winning.
 One way of doing that is the ability to pass the ball to other teammates without losing it to your opponents.
 These soccer passing drills for kids will help your team dictate the play and conserve energy for scoring goals.

 This is one of the passing games soccer drills that teaches your players combination play when under pressure.
 You can focus on different aspects, including the angle, pace, weight, and timing of the pass.

 This is one of the best youth soccer passing drills whose objective is to control the ball and pass it to the next player before sprinting to the next position.

 How to play

-To start this soccer training game, player 1 will kick the ball towards player 2.
+To start this soccer training game, player one will kick the ball towards player 2.
 After kicking the ball, the player immediately vacates the cone and starts moving towards player 2.
 Player 4 immediately fills the gap left by player 1.
 Player 2 receives the ball with one foot and hits it with the other foot towards player 3.
-Player 2 also vacates his/her position and starts running towards player 3.
+Player 2 also vacates their position and starts running towards player 3.
 The game continues.